SilverKnightKMA/clash-api-proxy/README.md

 2.  **Configure Environment Variables:**

-    The project uses a `.env` file for configuration, particularly to connect to your Clash instance's API.
+    The project uses a `.env` file for configuration.
 A template is provided as `.env.example`.

     Copy the example file to create your `.env` file: